-link between the IoT devices and the MCC or MEC servers can be congested and the latency of the computation can be unacceptable.
+To better serve IoT users with diverse requirements, heterogeneous clouds composed of edge clouds and central clouds should be jointly exploited to meet stringent delay requirements.
+This will make task execution faster, cheaper, and more stable.
+However, if all computing tasks are only offloaded to the edge or central cloud server, the wireless link between the IoT devices and the MCC or MEC servers can be congested and the latency of the computation can be unacceptable.
 In fact, MCC and MEC can cooperate in terms of computing, storage, and communication facilities since they are complementary to each other.
 To reduce the overall cost of delay and energy consumption, how to make real-time offloading decisions becomes the most significant challenge.

-Due to the rapid changes of channel conditions, the number of users and other system parameters, offloading decisions and resource allocation need to be completed within a few milliseconds.
-In practical scenarios, however, large-scale offloading decision-making is often involved since the total number of possible decisions increases exponentially with the number of users and tasks and it is very difficult to enumerate all possible decisions.
+Due to the rapid changes in channel conditions, the number of users and other system parameters, offloading decisions and resource allocation need to be completed within a few milliseconds.
+In practical scenarios, however, large-scale offloading decision making is often involved since the total number of possible decisions increases exponentially with the number of users and tasks, and it is very difficult to enumerate all possible decisions.
 Conventional task offloading techniques usually apply some heuristic algorithms, which involve difficult to solve and complex problems that require a large amount of computation, and additional computation is also needed to execute the offloading decisions.
 In addition, the best solution can usually not be calculated in the face of complex workflows with correlations and only local optimal solutions can be given.
 Considering the absence of the optimal decisions for each task workload of the users, deep learning becomes a promising method due to its ability to provide solutions based on labeled data.
-Deep learningdriven approaches can facilitate offloading decision making, dynamic resource allocation and content caching as they benefit from the growth in volumes of communication and computation for emerging city IoT applications.
-However, how to customize deep learning techniques for task offloading in IoTs is still unknown.
+Deep learning-driven approaches can facilitate offloading decision making, dynamic resource allocation, and content caching as they benefit from the growth in volumes of communication and computation for emerging city IoT applications.
+However, how to customize deep learning techniques for task offloading in IoT is still unknown.

 To minimize the weighted sum of the task completion delay and energy consumption while maintaining the Quality of Service (QoS) for MDs, more intelligent technologies and effective parallel algorithms are required to address such complicated offloading scenarios limited by high dimensionality.
-In this paper, the motivation of designing a Distributed Deep learning-driven Task Offloading (DDTO) algorithm is to find a way to proceed with optimal learning in MEC and MCC heterogeneous environments, and to further solve computationally expensive problems in offloading decision-making.
+In this article, the motivation of designing a distributed deep learning-driven task offloading (DDTO) algorithm is to find a way to proceed with optimal learning in the MEC and MCC heterogeneous environments and to further solve computationally expensive problems in offloading decision making.
 Considering the characteristics of the abundant computing resources in MCC and the low transmission delay in MEC comprehensively, we integrate MCC and MEC for task offloading.

-The contributions of this paper can be summarized as follows:
+The contributions of this article can be summarized as follows.

-- We formalize the MCC and MEC hybrid task placement problem as a multi-objective optimization problem.
-To jointly minimize the system utility and the bandwidth allocation for each MD, we propose an effective and efficient offloading framework with intelligent decision-making capabilities. - We design a Distributed Deep learning-driven Task Offloading (DDTO) algorithm, where multiple parallel Deep Neural Networks (DNNs) are adopted to effectively and efficiently generate offloading decisions over the MDs, edge cloud server and central cloud server.
+We formalize the MCC and MEC hybrid task placement problem as a multiobjective optimization problem.
+To jointly minimize the system utility and the bandwidth allocation for each MD, we propose an effective and efficient offloading framework with intelligent decisionmaking capabilities.

-We conduct experiments in distinct situations to evaluate the effectiveness of DDTO.
+- We design a DDTO algorithm, where multiple parallel deep neural networks (DNNs) are adopted to effectively and efficiently generate offloading decisions over the MDs, edge cloud server, and central cloud server. - We conduct experiments in distinct situations to evaluate the effectiveness of DDTO.
 When compared with several offloading schemes without the cooperation of MEC and MCC, our proposed DDTO algorithm can achieve superior performance.